jackiehjm/stx-docs/doc/source/deploy_install_guides/release/virtual/dedicated_storage_install_kubernetes.rst

 =======================================================================

-This section describes the steps to install the StarlingX Kubernetes platform on a **StarlingX R7.0 virtual Standard with Dedicated Storage** deployment configuration.
+This section describes the steps to install the StarlingX Kubernetes platform on a StarlingX |this-ver| virtual Standard with Dedicated Storage deployment configuration.

 .. contents::